travis-ci/docs-travis-ci-com/user/notifications.md

 > ```bash
 > travis encrypt subdomain:api_token@room_id --add notifications.campfire.rooms
 > ```
+>
+> If your public project is on travis-ci.com, remember to add the `--pro` flag to your `travis encrypt` command.

 You can also customise the notifications, like with [IRC notifications](#Configuring-IRC-notifications):